krux02/ast-pattern-matching/readme.md

     not ``123'u32``.

   * `_(intVal = myConst)` matches any literal with the value of `myConst`.
-This is the recommended way if you want to mach constants.
+This is the recommended way if you want to match constants.
 Currently the lhs side of the matching expression is completely ignored, so you could match strings with ``_(intVal = myStrConst)`` and the other way around.
 But please don't do